Namebine-giizis (Suckerfish Moon) / Zaagibagaa-giizis (Budding Moon) - May 15, 2023

 Oshki-bibooni-giizisoons (New Winter Little Moon; lunar December-January leap month; the 13th moon or leap month is usually placed between the 1th and 2nd moons of our lunar calendar).

 Then there is another Full Moon, traditionally called Ma'iingan Giizis (Wolf Moon).
-This is how some Anishinaabeg call the second or third full moon in a calendar month; others use it to denote he third Full Moon in a season that has four Full Moons, or the thirteenth moon of a lunar year.
-Wolves howling at this full moon signal a time of change in the spiritual domain; bearwalkers and other shapeshifters will be active during this Full moon.
+Then there is another Full Moon, traditionally called Ma'iingan Giizis (Wolf Moon).
+Some Anishinaabeg refer to the second or third full moon in a calendar month this way, while others use it to describe the third Full Moon in a season with four Full Moons, or the thirteenth moon of a lunar year.
+The howling of wolves at this full moon signifies a time of transformation in the spiritual realm; bearwalkers and other shapeshifters become active during this Full Moon.

 Other names in use are Ozhaawashko-giizis (Blue Moon), Miskwi-dibik-giizis (Blood Moon), and Miskomini-giizis (Raspberry Moon).
 Those are neologisms, based on European names.

-Ozhaawashko-giizis (Blue Moon) is one example of a Westernized name (neologism) reflecting the solar (Gregorian) calendar of the invaders from Europe.
-A blue moon, in the context of the Gregorian calendar, has two definitions.
-A seasonal Blue Moon is the traditional (Western) definition of a Blue Moon and refers to the third full moon in a season that has four full moons.
-A second definition is a monthly Blue Moon that refers to the second full moon within a single calendar month.
-Yet another definition of "blue moon," in the context of the Ojibwe lunar calendar, is the 13th moon cycle (month) in a natural year.
+Ozhaawashko-giizis (Blue Moon) is an example of a Westernized term (neologism) that aligns with the solar (Gregorian) calendar introduced by European settlers.
+In the Gregorian calendar, a blue moon has two meanings.
+A seasonal Blue Moon is the traditional (Western) definition, referring to the third full moon in a season that contains four full moons.
+The second definition is a monthly Blue Moon, which is the second full moon within a single calendar month.
+Additionally, in the context of the Ojibwe lunar calendar, a "blue moon" is defined as the 13th moon cycle (month) in a natural year.

 Miskwi-dibik-giizis is a moon that is fully eclipsed, especially during the summer moons.

-The term "blood moon" (a neologism) is also frequently used to describe four total lunar eclipses that occur in a row.
-The Ojibweg sometimes call this moon Miskomini-giizis or Miskwiwmini-giizis — "Raspberry moon"; the seventh moon of Creation, when great changes begin.
-It is a time for focusing on healing and restorative activities.
+The expression "blood moon" (a newly coined term) is often used to refer to a series of four consecutive total lunar eclipses.
+The Ojibweg sometimes refer to this moon as Miskomini-giizis or Miskwiwmini-giizis — "Raspberry moon"; it is the seventh moon of Creation, when great changes begin.
+This period is dedicated to healing and restorative practices.

-The counting of the annual full moon cycle is depicted on the turtle's shield a follows: clockwise, starting in the top right corner & in the center from top to bottom.
+The annual full moon cycle is represented on the turtle's shield as follows: in a clockwise direction, beginning at the top right corner and in the center from top to bottom.

-Mandaamini-giizis (Corn Moon, which rises in September) is depicted in the above image as a yellow moon; the red moon, called Raspberry Moon, denotes a total sun eclipse during the Blueberry Moon (July); the blue moon refers to the thirteenth full moon during a leap month.
+Mandaamini-giizis (Corn Moon, appearing in September) is shown in the image above as a yellow moon; the red moon, known as Raspberry Moon, represents a total solar eclipse occurring during the Blueberry Moon (July); the blue moon signifies the thirteenth full moon in a leap month.

 For the Anishinaabe people, the turtle is like an ookomisan (grandmother).
 The grandmother is the power of the nation.
 She represents the spirit of the people, the women, and the land.
 Like no one else, she is able to love, to nurture and to discipline the children of the nation.
 We refer to the ookomisag as “beings of kindness,” who have become closest to understanding the Spirit, the land, and the teachings that comprise truth.